Personal MBA Coach’s 5 Month MBA Application Timeline

-1) Look for virtual campus events
+1) Look for campus events

-- Yale SOM Community and Inclusion Q&A (April 12th)
+- Yale SOM Campus Visit (April 22nd)

 2) Develop or solidify your GMAT, GRE or EA study plan

-Many of you may be hard at work studying or have already taken one or two exams.
+Many of you may be hard at work studying, or you have already taken one or two exams.
 If not, now is a great time to sign up with one of Personal MBA Coach’s tutors.
 Our tutoring slots often fill up later in the summer.
 Even if you have a strong score, be sure that you are maximizing your potential!